OsimFavour/Best-deals-price-monitor/README.md

 # Features
 - Scrapes top e-commerce websites such as Amazon, Ebay, Walmart, and Bestbuy for the best deals on an Apple MacBook Pro.
-- Compiles all of the data into a user-friendly spreadsheet, allowing you to easily compare prices and make an informed purchasing decision.
+- Compiles all of the data into an sqlite database, allowing you to easily compare prices and make an informed purchasing decision.
 - Can be customized to search for other products as well, making it a versatile tool for anyone looking to save money on their next online purchase, also save time going through those websites everytime the price changed.

 # How to Use
 1. Install the necessary Python packages (requests, BeautifulSoup, lxml, pony, requests-html and http.client).
-2. import requests

-# Language and Libraries
-- Python
-- Python Requests
-- Beautiful Soup
-- ORM Pony
-- Requests-HTML
-- HTTP.Client
+2. Clone the repository to your local machine.
+3. Run the script `main.py`.
+4. Wait for the script to scrape all of the e-commerce websites and compile the data into a database
+5. Use the spreadsheet to compare prices and make an informed purchasing decision.

+# Future Improvements
+While Best-deals-price-monitor is already a powerful tool for anyone looking to save money and time on their online purchase, there are always ways to improve.
+Some potential future improvements include:
+- Adding Support for additional e-commerce websites.
+- Allowing users to input their own serach criteria for other products.
+- Use either the django framework or the flask framework to create a user interface to make the tool even more accessible and user-friendly.